-1) Combine equal parts of apple cider vinegar and water in a container
+1) Combine equal parts apple cider vinegar and water.

-2) Apply the mixture to dark patches and leave on for 2 to 3 minutes.
+2) Apply the mixture to dark patches and leave on for 5 minutes.

 How to use:

-1) Steep green tea bag in boiling water for 3 to 5 minutes.
+1) Steep black tea bag in 2 oz of water for 3-5 minutes

 2) Remove tea bag from water and let cool – be careful not to burn your skin

-4) Repeat twice a day until you achieve the desired result.
+4) Repeat this twice a day until you achieve the desired result.

-The first rule about pigmentation is patience.
-It will take a while to get that sun damage, it’s going to take you a while to get rid of it.
+The first rule about treating pigmentation is patience.
+It probably took a long time to get all that sun damage, so it’s going to take you a while to get rid of it.
 Most products will take at least four weeks until results can be seen.

 The second rule is diligence.
-There is no point of buying and using a bulk of skincare products and having professional treatments if you then neglect to wear a sunscreen every single day, and cover your face thoroughly from the sun when going outdoor.
-Pigmentation is always just under the surface, like a beast, waiting for a chance to come back.
+There is no point of buying and using a bulk of skincare products and having professional treatments if you then neglect to follow up with the proper after care such as wearing a sunscreen every single day, and covering your face thoroughly from the sun when going outdoors.
+Hyperpigmentation is always just under the surface, like a beast, waiting for a chance to come back.
 Don’t allow it.